Complete Guide For Solar Power Prince Edward Island 2019

 Please note that the exact price of the system depends on several factors including the system size, the quality of equipment used, and the complexity of the job.
 Even the range in the chart above is just for the average – installation prices can easily go as high as $3.50/Watt for premium equipment installed by the highest quality installers.

-Prince Edward Island doesn’t have any specific solar rebates, however it does have a few energy incentives available to homeowners.
+Prince Edward Island is one of the most abundant province in the country when it comes to solar energy rebates and energy efficiency incentives.
 This section briefly covers the energy incentives available to homeowners.
 A more in-depth explanation of each can be found on the Prince Edward Island Incentives Page.

 Solar Rebates & Tax Credits